ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ing
-the outside unchanged.
-The outer por­
-tion should therefore, after a while, be
-cut off with a hay knife, and thrown
-&#x27; Into the centre on top, where it will be
-subjected to rottiug with the rest.
-.
-Country -Gentleman.
-I
-A most valuable remedy .for heaves,
-and said to be a sure cure : Forty shu­
-mac buds, one pound of resin, one pint
-of ginger, half a pound of mustard, one
-pint of unslacked lime, , one pound of
-; epsom salts, four ounces of gum gulra­
-j cum, six ounces of cream tartar Mix
-thoroughly and divide into thirty pow­
-v ders and frv Ann avpfv mA.ntn. i.
-&#x27; J auvumamK A Li

-D0311ST1C.
 How to Treat Insect Stings.
 The
 pain caused by the sting of a plant or
 insect is the result of a certain amount